SirSimonSays/FirtsGameSFML/README.txt

     of what they do.

 Resources:
-    where I choose the sprite of the player: tsgk.captainn.net tsgk.captainn.net/?p=showsheets&t=cn&cn=18&sec=44 [Mario-Bros]
+    Texture of the player:
+        tsgk.captainn.net
+				tsgk.captainn.net/?p=showsheets&t=cn&cn=18&sec=44 [Mario-Bros]
+    Music for the menu and the game: incompetech.com/music/royalty-free/music.html
     Documentation of SFML: sfml-dev.org/tutorials/2.4/
 			  github.com/SFML/SFML/wiki
     Obviusly google for some sprite and all the question I had: google.com

 How to play:
   Compile: